bakerfugu/voices-everywhere-cs147/docs/low-fi-prototype-and-test.md

 #### Task Flow and User Experience

-All six users struggled with navigating between different screens due to the absence of a clearly visible “back” button Almost all users were confused as to how to explore stories remotely, citing the terminology of “explore remote stories” as ambiguous
-Many were confused by the “available as” audio and video icons Two of the users found the task flow of uploading a story to be confusing, especially given the ways in which the subtasks (entering information about the story, recording the story, and editing the story) were laid out
+All six users struggled with navigating between different screens due to the absence of a clearly visible “back” button.
+Almost all users were confused as to how to explore stories remotely, citing the terminology of “explore remote stories” as ambiguous.
+Many were confused by the “available as” audio and video icons.
+Two of the users found the task flow of uploading a story to be confusing, especially given the ways in which the subtasks (entering information about the story, recording the story, and editing the story) were laid out

 #### Design and Concept